-The College is committed to incorporating sustainable and eco-friendly design features into all of its renovation and new construction projects as was done in the construction of the Career Technology Center, the Renovation to the East and West Technology Buildings, and the renovation of the Campbell Academic Center.
-All designs will include appropriate sustainable design principles to improve efficiencies including, but not limited to, the following:
+The College is committed to incorporating sustainable and eco-friendly design features into all of its renovation and new construction projects as was done in the construction

-- utilization of LED lighting technology and occupancy sensors, - use of environment-friendly materials such as sustainable products made from reclaimed (recycled) products and/or locally sourced products, - use of low VOC (volatile organic compounds) paints, - installation of water efficient fixtures, - enhanced insulation throughout the building, - incorporation of indoor air quality (IAQ) solutions, - replacement of all window and door systems with energy efficient solutions, and - application of passive solar design concepts and integration of day lighting to utilize solar gain. - 8.
-Are match resources currently available for the project?
+- utilization of LED lighting technology and occupancy sensors, - use of environment-friendly materials such as sustainable products made from reclaimed (recycled) products and/or locally sourced products, - use of low VOC (volatile organic compounds) paints, - installation of water efficient fixtures, - enhanced insulation throughout the building, - incorporation of indoor air quality (IAQ) solutions, - replacement of all window and door systems with energy efficient solutions, and - application of passive solar design concepts and integration of day lighting to utilize solar gain.

+8. Are match resources currently available for the project?
 If yes, what is the source of the match resources?
-If no, identify the intended source and the estimated timeline for securing said resources?
+If no, identify the intended source and the estimated timeline for securing said resources.

-The College has the matching funds available for the project via a five-year maintenance and improvement millage approved by the Monroe County electorate in November 2016 and renewed in November 2020.
+The College has the matching funds available for the project via a five-year maintenance and improvement millage approved by the Monroe County electorate in November

+2016 and renewed in November 2020.